sighpcedu/sighpcedu.github.io/content/committees/_index.md

 ---
 menu: main
-title: Committees
+title: SigHPC Education Working Committees
+LinkTitle: Committees
 weight: 40
 ---

+## Volunteer with us!

+The chapter depends on volunteers to carry out our mission.
+This work is done primarily through our standing committees.
+Volunteers can participate in several ways:

+* Undertake a short-term project or assignment that contributes to the work of a committee
+* Join a committee and participate fully in its operations and decisions

+Each committee is described in the committees section of the website.
+Included is a summary of the current activities and opportunities for volunteers to take on specific projects.
+Look these over and then contact the chair to discuss your possible participation in the committee activities.

-# SigHPC Education Working Committees
+## SigHPC Education Working Committees

-The SIGHPC Education Chapter relies on volunteers to assist in advancing a variety of training and education topics and activities.
 We currently have five working committees.
 Each has a charter purpose and short- and long-term goals.
 Each of their pages summarizes those goals and links to a description of the current committee projects.
 If you wish to contribute, you can find volunteer opportunities relating to each of the committees.

 - [**Computational Science Education Committee**]({{< relref "computational-science-education" >}})
 - [**K12 Education Committee**]({{< relref "k12" >}})